ibm-cloud-docs/watson-assistant/review.md

 ## Variable values in Preview
 {: #Preview-variable-values}

-In Preview, to test your conversation to verify the values, click **Variable values** to see the values stored in each variable.
-The **Variable values** pane has two tabs, one for action variables and one for session variables.
+In **Preview**, you can test your conversation by verifying the variable values.
+You click **Variable values** to see the values stored in each variable.
+The **Variable values** pane has two tabs, one for action variables and another one for session variables.

 ![Variable values](images/expand-debug-mode.png){: caption="Variable values" caption-side="bottom"}